Customers, users, and friends of OpenDNS,

 We will carry this passion with us as we transition to become a part of Cisco.
 We take our commitment to you and your trust in us with the utmost seriousness.
 It’s an honor to serve you.

 Cisco recognized this passion and was drawn to OpenDNS because of it.
 Cisco’s commitment back to you is to maintain OpenDNS as it is today.
 We’re not going anywhere and OpenDNS as you know it will continue to work as it does today.
 In Cisco’s words: “This level of service for all users is a priority.”

 We’re very excited for what the future holds, and we’ll share more about that in the coming months.
-In the meantime, I’d like to point you to a blog post from Cisco Chief Technology and Strategy Officer Hilton Romanski which you can find here, along with a site we created to discuss this announcement.
+In the meantime, I’d like to point you to a blog post from Cisco Chief Technology and Strategy Officer Hilton Romanski which you can find here.
 Below, I have included an email I sent earlier this morning to the incredible team we have here at OpenDNS that provides more details on this partnership with Cisco.

 Letter to Employees